SC ANGEL INVESTOR TAX CREDIT

 - Once you receive your allocation from the Department of Revenue (by early February the following year), include your amount in the tax credit form here filed with your tax filing.

 - If you need assistance selling your tax credit, please let us know and we will be pleased to help.Or, join VentureSouth!
-We complete the credit application process on behalf of our members and pass the credits through with our annual K-1 statements.If you’re applying for the South Carolina angel tax credit for 2020, fill out the allocation through the MyDORWAY on the DoR website.
+We complete the credit application process on behalf of our members and pass the credits through with our annual K-1 statements.If you’re applying for the South Carolina angel tax credit, fill out the allocation through the MyDORWAY on the DoR website.
 Click here for a tutorial.

 If you are interested in selling your credit or would like to buy the credit to reduce your taxes this year, please contact us.
 Also, take a look at our blog post FAQs for buyers and sellers for some other nice features about transferring credits.